-How does an art gallery in a small market get people new to the art world and under 50 involved in the artistic community?
+How does running an art gallery in a small market attract new and young collectors to the art world?
 That was the question that art galleries in Richmond, Virginia were asking.
 The problem was engaging young people and those who have never purchased art or visited an art gallery or other visual art organizations in the area.
 This problem is not unique to Richmond.
 Gallerist all over the world struggle with the same thing.

 Richmond is home to a major art school, Virginia Commonwealth University and has vibrant museums and arts centers.
 The city is also home to around 25-30 commercial art galleries that offer artworks from local, national and international artists.